vennbury/lessons/python/basics/basics/primitives.md

 - It can only contain letters, numbers, or underscores (\_)
 - It can't begin with a number.

 Variables in Python are case-sensitive, which means the same variables capitalized differently are different.
-It is standard practice in python to use camelcase when naming your variables, where you capitalize every word other than the first like `helloWorld` and `oneTwoThree`.
+It is standard practice to use the snake case naming convention in python for variables and anything else you need to name.
+Snake case involves only lowercase letters and separating spaces with the underscore `_` character like this: `my_variable` and `phone_book`.

 ## Conventions and Basic Functions